 In today’s post I want to take a moment to look at some of the trends we can expect to see occuring in cancer research in 2017.

-Subscribers can log in to read more about our insights or you can sign up via the blue button below:
+Subscribers can log in to read more about our insights:

 This post started out as a look a one of the Gems from the Poster Halls at ESMO, including an interview with a thought leader in biomarkers, then morphed into a broader Op Ed that includes a strategic analysis of where we are, where we are going, and how we could get there more effectively and efficiently.